nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 # Get started with Ionic 2 apps in Visual Studio <a name="video"></a>

-[Ionic](http://www.ionicframework.com) is a popular front-end JavaScript framework for developing cross-platform mobile apps using Cordova.
+[Ionic](http://www.ionicframework.com) is a popular front-end JavaScript framework for developing cross-platform mobile apps using [Apache Cordova](http://cordova.io).
 The Ionic Framework gives Cordova applications a native look and feel, and automatically adjusts that look across platforms.
 You can use Visual Studio 2015 to easily create and debug cross-platform Ionic apps.
-The [*Get started with Visual Studio Tools for Apache Cordova*](get-started-first-mobile-app.md) guide showed how to create a simple Weather app using jQuery and jQuery Mobile.
-In this article, you'll learn how to configure a Visual Studio 2015 development environment for Ionic 2, and create the Ionic 2 version of the TACO Weather App shown below:
+The [Get started with Visual Studio Tools for Apache Cordova](get-started-first-mobile-app.md) guide showed how to create a simple Weather app using jQuery and jQuery Mobile.
+In this article, you'll learn how to configure a Visual Studio 2015 development environment for Ionic 2, and create the Ionic 2 version of the Weather App as shown below:

 ![Finished Weather application](media/tutorial-ionic2/figure-01.png)

 ## Requirements

-To manage Ionic 2 applications using Visual Studio, you will need to install the following:
+To manage, code, run and debug Ionic 2 applications using Visual Studio, you must install the following:

 + [Visual Studio 2015](http://go.microsoft.com/fwlink/?LinkID=533794)
 + [Visual Studio Tools For Apache Cordova](http://taco.visualstudio.com/en-us/docs/install-vs-tools-apache-cordova/)